-Compensation strategies can have huge impacts on your nonprofit’s ability to attract, retain, and develop key talent, so bringing in an outside guide can be a very smart move.
-Take steps to find the perfect partner for your organization, and you’ll be on your way to stronger compensation strategies in no time.
+Your compensation strategy can have a big impact on your nonprofit’s ability to attract, retain, and develop top talent, so bringing in an outside expert can be a very smart move.
+Take the necessary steps to find the perfect partner for your organization and you’ll be on your way to better compensation strategies in no time!

-Let’s dive right into the steps you should follow to hire a nonprofit compensation consultant.
-Your exact hiring process will vary depending on your organization and its situation, but your team should use these as a general outline of best practices:
+Let’s dive into the steps you should follow to hire a nonprofit compensation consultant.
+Your exact hiring process will vary depending on your organization and its situation, but your team should use these steps as a general outline of best practices.

 1. Review your organization’s needs.

-The main idea at this first stage is to define a focused scope of services.
+The main idea in this first stage is to define a focused scope of services.
 Begin by identifying why your organization needs compensation strategy support.
-Do you need help addressing an immediate or urgent issue?
-Are you taking the opportunity to develop a long-term compensation strategy?
-Clearly define the issues or concerns that you have around your current strategy.
+Ask yourself the following questions:

-If you’re a board member, executive director, or human resources manager at your nonprofit, it’s important to get your leadership on the same page about hiring a compensation consultant before beginning the hiring process.
+If you’re an executive director or human resources leader at your nonprofit, it’s important to get your leadership on the same page about hiring a compensation consultant before beginning the hiring process.
 This will help prevent any confusion, wasted time, or considerable pushback down the line.

-Start by reviewing your list of goals or scope of services compiled in the first step.
-Your main objective at this stage should be ensuring everyone’s goals are aligned and that the whole leadership team understands the need for outside support.
+Start by reviewing your list of goals or the scope of desired services compiled in the first step.
+Your main objective at this stage should be to ensure everyone’s goals are aligned and that the whole leadership team understands the need for outside support.

 In addition, you’ll probably want to work with your nonprofit’s leadership team to establish a selection committee to handle the research and comparison process.
-Then, assign each of the members with specific roles throughout the process.
+Then, assign specific roles and responsibilities to each of the members for the process.

 Next, begin to determine a few key guidelines for your engagement with a compensation consultant.
 These should include:

-- A general budget or maximum cost your nonprofit will pay for compensation consultation
+- A general budget or maximum amount your nonprofit can pay for a compensation consultant

-- A target start date for your consultation services
+- A target start date for consultation services

-- A general timeframe for your engagement, either an end date or target duration
+- A general timeframe for the engagement, either an end date or target duration

 Reviewing the proposals from your top candidates later will be the most useful time to begin determining specifics and negotiating details.